How Much Should You Spend On A House? A Look At Income, Expenses And Mortgage Payments

 Lenders don’t like loaning money to borrowers who already have a lot of debt.
 A high DTI means you’re less likely to pay back your loan.
-As a general rule, lenders like to see that you have a DTI of 50% in or less before they’ll issue you a loan.
+As a general rule, lenders like to see that you have a DTI of 50% or less before they’ll issue you a loan.

 If your DTI is greater than 50%, you’ll have a tough time finding a loan.
 You may want to take some time to reduce your debt before you apply for a mortgage.

 If your DTI is below 50%, look at what percentage of your budget you’re currently spending on housing.
 As a general rule, you shouldn’t spend more than about 33% of your monthly gross income on housing.
 If you choose to spend over that amount on your mortgage each month, you run the risk of becoming what’s known as house poor, which is when you spend a large portion of your monthly income on your home.

 Now that you know your DTI, you can get a good idea of how much you can afford to pay monthly for your mortgage with a few simple calculations.
 In the example above, we saw that your DTI was 40%.
-If your ratio is approaching 50% (like in this example) you’ll want to keep your housing expenses close to what you’re paying now.
+If your ratio is approaching 50% (like in this example), you’ll want to keep your housing expenses close to what you’re paying now.

 If you have less debt, you can be more flexible.
 For example, let’s say your monthly debts equal $2,000 but your income is $8,000 gross.
 This puts you at a 25% DTI, which is great.
-In this instance you can afford to take on more debt.
+In this instance, you can afford to take on more debt.

 Let’s say you want to keep your DTI at or below 35%.
-To consider how much you can afford in a mortgage premium, multiply your comfortable DTI by your gross monthly income.
+To consider how much you can afford in a mortgage payment, multiply your comfortable DTI by your gross monthly income.
 For example:

 $8,000 × .35 = $2,800